 With all the uncertainty in the world, we thought it was time to find something to celebrate.
-Current restrictions, limiting weddings to 30 people, look like they are here to stay for a while longer, so Dillington House are embracing the new normal and exploring the positives that come from a smaller wedding!
+Current restrictions, limiting the number of wedding guests, look like they are here to stay for a while longer, so Dillington House are embracing the new normal and exploring the positives that come from a smaller wedding!

 We recently had the pleasure of hosting the wedding of Emily & Jack.
 They have shared their story, explaining why they focused on their reasons for getting married and it turned out to be the best decision they’ve ever made…

 “Before Corona Virus, we had planned a big wedding, with around 90 guests coming in the day, then around another 100 coming in the evening, we were really looking forward to having all of our family, friends and loved ones around us to celebrate the special day, however due to the restrictions that were put in place, it soon became apparent that this may not be an option anymore.

 Due to the constant uncertainty of if we could get married or not, we spoke about what options we had and what we would like to do when the time came.
 We both agreed that although we would love to have a big wedding and have all our friends and family around, what was important to us was the marriage, not a wedding.
 So, it was decided that should the time come and the government guidelines permit, we would get married with how ever many guests that allowed, even if it meant just our parents.

 On August 15th, 2020, we were married.
 We celebrated the day with 23 guests, we had our parents, grandparents, bridesmaids, and groomsmen.
 Although it was on a smaller scale, it was an intimate ceremony, and every bit as special to us and better than we could have imagined.
 The day felt very personal to us and knew that those present on the day felt safe, and what could have been a very scary experience for some, felt completely at ease.
 We had time to mingle safely with all our guests and really take in each moment, allowing us memories to treasure for a lifetime.